Skip to content

 Support our work

-You can support the important work on the Farne Islands by visiting our shop in Seahouses or with a donation to the National Trust.
-As a charity, the Trust relies on supporters to help fund the work we do on the Farnes to protect this important habitat.
+You can support the important work on the Farne Islands by visiting our shop in Seahouses or with a donation.
+As a charity, we rely on supporters to help fund the work we do on the Farnes to protect this important habitat.

 With your ongoing support, we're able to continue our vital conservation work.
 Thank you for helping to protect these special places.